Lakes and Ponds

-The beauty of our location in northwest Montana reminds daily of how lucky we are.
-The valleys that we call home are surrounded by stunning alpine scenery festooned with thousand-foot shale cliffs.
+The beauty of our location in northwest Montana reminds us daily of how lucky we are and the valleys that we call home are surrounded by stunning alpine scenery.
 There are numerous small alpine lakes tucked in among such heights, and in these remote and breathtaking bodies of water there is some spectacular fishing.
 Anglers who seek some still-water action while visiting Linehan Outfitting are in for a treat: lake and pond days are filled with far and fine casts and sipping takes.
-Float-tubing is the name of the game on most of our still-waters, but occasionally we’ll haul in a drift boat to target cruising bruisers if conditions allow.
+Float-tubing and a bit of a hike are the name of the game with our stillwater adventures.

 Learn more about our pricing options:

 In our home fishery there are numerous lower-elevation and alpine lakes and ponds that offer a unique angling opportunity.
 The alpine lakes are particularly awe-inspiring, what with their high-elevation scenery and surrounding shale cliffs.
-Though float-tubing is the name of the game on most of our still-waters, we have been known to fish from a drift boat for cruising bruisers when conditions allow.
+Though float-tubing is the name of the game on most of our still-water adventures.